Shaleeta/607-2024/TBDPodcast.md

 - Identified some background and additional noises that would be dieally edited out (tapping the mic, breathing, etc).
 Tbd if these can be edited!
 - Discussed creating an image to brand our podcast, and the need for a short write-up.

+### Editing: March 30/31

+This weekend we edited our podcast.
+We prioritized getting the length down to about 10 minutes by removing long drawn out pauses and "uhms" (which Rebecca now knows the exact shape of an "uhm" sound wave!).
+This was successful!
+Once we cut down the length we worked on the actual sound.
+Some of the sound issues within the recording included rubbing the mic, inconsistant volume due to mic moving closer or further from our mouths.